 There is absolutely no benefits to drinking soda, especially in children.
 Sports drinks also have a high amount of sugar and acidic consistency.
 Both are damaging contributors to tooth decay in children.
 If these types of drinks are consumed, the child should brush and floss even more often.

 If you know any new parents, or anyone that may benefit from this article, please share it with them today.
-Dr. Brandon Larkin and Dr. Frank Sierra want you and your child to have a successful time with oral health.
+Dr. Mark Dawoud and Dr. Frank Sierra want you and your child to have a successful time with oral health.
 They are available to answer any and all questions in person, by phone, or even through the website or our social media platforms.